You can plan your way out of it

-Inheritance Tax (IHT) could cost your loved ones dearly when you die, yet it is possible to legally plan to avoid this.
+Inheritance Tax (IHT) could cost your loved ones dearly when you die, yet it is legally possible to avoid this.
 Our agenda includes quite a wide range of options you can implement depending on your circumstances both now and as time goes by.

-Inheritance Tax is only owed if the value of the deceased’s estate (or a transfer in connection with a trust) exceeds the IHT threshold (325,000 up to 05/04/2020).
-The executor or personal representative of the deceased’s Will have to pay the tax from the deceased’s estate (or the trustees would pay the tax on trust assets) within 6 months of death to avoid accruing interest.
+Inheritance Tax is only owed if the value of the deceased’s estate (or a transfer in connection with a trust) exceeds the then available Nil Rate Bands.
+The executor of the deceased’s Will has to pay the IHT due from the deceased’s estate (or the trustees would pay the tax on trust assets) within 6 months of death to avoid accruing interest.
 This is usually before the Grant of Probate is issued and can mean the executor has to either borrow the money or even pay it from their own funds because the assets are still tied up in the estate e.g. couldn’t sell the house in time.

 So where do you start with planning?
-The first place is to visit the range of exemption and allowances the Government has put in place.
-These are worth pursuing and will make a difference over time, but typically will not solve the problem as quickly as you would want.
+The first place is to visit the range of exemption and allowances the Government have given us.
+These are worth pursuing and will make a difference over time, but typically will not solve the problem as quickly as you might want.

-What has to be considered in the equation is your age and health, also the make up of your estate assets and liabilities, and then there is your family set up to understand.
-These factors help us to get to know you and focus on the right solutions.
+What has to be considered in the equation is your age, health and the make up of your estate assets and liabilities, and then we have to consider your family.
+These factors help us to get to know you and recommend the right solutions.
 Here is a short list of the major ones to think about:

 What should you do next?
 2 crucial things..